1. Parsing XML

 assert changedResponse.value.books.book[0].title.text() == "To Kill a Mockingbird"

-Finally both parsers also use the same approach for adding a new attribute to a given attribute.
+Finally both parsers also use the same approach for adding a new attribute to a given node.
 This time again the difference is whether you want the new nodes to be available right away or not.
 First XmlParser:

 def parser = new XmlParser()